Sponsored

 Book Synopsis

 Ernst Baerwald, the scion of an aristocratic German-Jewish family, is a gifted linguist, a talented musician, and a fearless idealist at the dawn of the twentieth century.
-His work in Milan and then Japan for what will become the German chemical company IG Farben, which is developing a chemical comopound that will save humanity from the brink of famine, provides pretext to his undercover work as a spy, while his complicated love life fulfills his romantic sensibilities.
+His work in Milan and then Japan for what will become the German chemical company IG Farben, which is developing a chemical compound that will save humanity from the brink of famine, provides pretext to his undercover work as a spy, while his complicated love life fulfills his romantic sensibilities.
 Yet as one world war breaks out and then another, irrevocably changing all he once believed in, Ernst discovers that his skills in diplomacy and stealth are now useful in ways he never anticipated.
-As he struggles to stay true to his convictions, he comes to understand that sometimes it is necessary to destroy what you love most for the greater good.

-Based on the life of David Baerwald's grandfather, The Fire Agent is an astonishing work of fiction that takes us from the idealism of 19th-century German science to the dawning of chemical warfare; from Japan's Yakuza to FDR's boutique spy shops; from the rise of fascism in Japan and Germany to America's global dominance at the dawn of the Cold War.
-A haunting novel about the weight of inheritance and the invisible strings of history that shape us, it has deep resonance for our own times.
+Based on the life of author David Baerwald's grandfather, The Fire Agent is an astonishing work of fiction that takes us from the idealism of nineteenth-century German science to the dawning of chemical warfare; from Japan's Yakuza to FDR's boutique spy shops; from the rise of fascism in Japan and Germany to America's global dominance at the dawn of the Cold War.
+A haunting novel about the weight of inheritance and the impossible decisions we face that can lead us to destroy what we love most, it has deep resonance for our own times.

 Review Quotes

-"A novel of inspiring humanity and heartbreaking fallibility, The Fire Agent . . . shines a spotlight on the echoes still reverberating to this day.
+"A novel of inspiring humanity and heartbreaking fallibility, The Fire Agent shines a spotlight on the echoes still reverberating to this day.
 It's a spy novel, a war story, a love story.
-It is a brilliant piece of historical fiction that is hardly fictional at all."--Graham Yost
+It is a brilliant piece of historical fiction that is hardly fictional at all."--Graham Yost, executive producer of The Americans and Slow Horses

 About the Author

-David Baerwald is a songwriter, musician, performer, and film composer who has collaborated with, among others, Joni Mitchell, Bob Dylan, Rikki Lee Jones, Sheryl Crow, and Bruce Springsteen.
-Baerwald spent a formative part of his childhood in Tokyo, Japan, and currently lives in the Hudson Valley.
+David Baerwald is a songwriter, musician, performer, and film composer who has collaborated with Joni Mitchell, Rickie Lee Jones, Sheryl Crow, Hans Zimmer, and Baz Luhrmann.
+Baerwald spent a formative part of his childhood in Tokyo and Los Angeles and currently lives in the Hudson Valley.
 This is his first novel.